Create shared mailboxes in Office 365

-Shared mailboxes in Office 365 make it easy for a group of people to monitor and send email from a common email addresses, like info@contoso.com, support@fourthcoffee.com or contact@contoso.com.
+Create shared mailboxes so a group of people can monitor and send email from a common email addresses, like info@contoso.com.
 When a person in the group replies to a message sent to the shared mailbox, the email appears to be from the shared mailbox, not from the individual user.

 Create shared mailboxes in the Office 365 admin center